pflc3/swift-academy/README.md

 # Gcode Academy 📱

-### 🎓 Empowering the next generation of coders
-An educational iOS app that makes learning programming engaging and accessible for high school students

 ## 🌟 Overview

 Gcode Academy is an interactive learning platform designed to support coding education for high school students.
 Inspired by the successful Gcode summer program, this app transforms traditional programming education into an engaging, gamified experience.

+## 🎯 Mission: Empowering the next generation of coders

-**🎯 Mission**: Bridge the gap between traditional education and modern tech skills, making programming accessible to underrepresented students in technology.
+Bridge the gap between traditional education and modern tech skills, making programming accessible to underrepresented students in technology.

-## ✨ Key Features
+## Key Features

 ### 🏠 **Interactive Learning Path**
 - Visual progress tracking with completion percentages